i-love-flamingo/flamingo/docs/Framework/routing.md

 ## Parameters

-Parameters are comma-separated identifierts.
+Parameters are comma-separated identifiers.

-If no parameters are specified, and not brackets are used, every route parameters becomes a parameters.
+If no parameters are specified and not brackets are used every route parameter is available as a parameter.

 - `controller.view` Get's all available parameters
 - `controller.view(param1, param2)` param1 and param2 will be set